ShineyDev/sync-labels-action/README.rst

 Use
 ---

-See `Using sync-labels-action as a GitHub Action <https://docs.shiney.dev/sync-labels-action/latest/interfaces/action>`_ or `Using sync-labels-action as a Python script <https://docs.shiney.dev/sync-labels-action/latest/interfaces/script>`_.
+- `Using sync-labels-action as a GitHub Action <https://docs.shiney.dev/sync-labels-action/latest/interfaces/action>`_
+- `Using sync-labels-action as a Python script <https://docs.shiney.dev/sync-labels-action/latest/interfaces/script>`_

 .. raw:: html